FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 pic TBD

 Order here matters; the Connectors are checked in order until the user is foundin one of them.
 At that point, the user is tied to that Connector and it will be used for future authentication attempts.

+Make sure that you move the Active Directory Connector above the Default Connector.

+pic TBD

 Note that Connectors are configured on a tenant by tenant basis.
 FusionAuth supports multiple tenants out of the box, so if you need different Connector configurations, you can use multiple tenants.
 TBD what is reason for tis.